Posted on June 8, 2021

 The famed Garden of Allah apartment building was across the street.

-This Hollywood Wedding Chapel building was purchased by famous director/writer Preston Sturges in 1940; he transformed it into “Players” restaurant, a movie business watering hole.
+This Hollywood Wedding Chapel building was purchased by famous director/writer Preston Sturges in 1940.
+He transformed it into “Players” restaurant which became a watering hole for the movie business.

 Donna and Robert must have been one of the last couples to marry at the chapel before Sturges took over.

-Currently this location is a Pink Taco restaurant.
-Building is the same.
+Now this location is a Pink Taco restaurant.

 From Constance Susan Cotterell’s birth cert. in 1942.
 Father Robert a Leadman at Douglas Aircraft.

-Donna’s parents and Diana’s grandparents, Ned and Virginia LaRocca, were musical vaudevillians who travelled the Pantages, Orpheum and other vaudeville circuits for about the first 10 years of her life.
-(For more see Family History Chapters)
+Donna Virginia LaRocca’s parents Ned and Virginia LaRocca were Vaudeville musicians and traveled the Pantages, Orpheum and other Vaudeville circuits for about the first 10 years of Donna’s life.
+For more, see related chapters.

-Diana’s mother Donna Virginia LaRocca was born in 1921, in Peoria, Illinois, hometown of her father.
+Donna Virginia was born in 1921, in Peoria, Illinois, the hometown of her father: Joseph Ned LaRocca.

 Donna V. moved with her parents to Los Angeles around 1934.